 Sampling is required for all permittees under the MS4 General Permit.
 Malmstrom AFB will begin self-monitoring 1 January 2018.
-Four monitoring locations will be monitoring semi-annual for a total of eight samples per year.

 The SWMP Coordinator will prepare a self-monitoring sampling plan to meet the monitoring requirements and parameters listed in Part IV, Table 1 of the Permit.
 Testing procedures will comply with 40 CFR 136.